UoB-OOP/coms10017/README.md

 **Q**: Do I have to use git? <br />
 **A**: No, you may use any version control software you see fit.

+**Q**: How do I initialise/commit/push/pull/merge/revert/... using git? <br />
+**A**: The [Atlassian git tutorials](https://www.atlassian.com/git/tutorials) explain most common operations.
+A quick Google search, e.g. `git how to <operation>`, should also return plenty of useful resources.

+**Q**: I am gettin an error that I haven't seen before.
+What do I do? <br />
+**A**: Read the error message _carefully_.
+It will most likely tell you what's happening and give a hint about where the error originated.
+Start by investigating there and seeing if you can spot any issues.

+**Q**: I am seeing an error message that I don't understand.
+What should I do? <br />
+**A**: Use your favourite search engine to search of the error message as it comes up.
+Using `"double quotes"` around your search term will make sure the search engine treats it as one single term rather than splitting it up into words.
+If you get many results, try narrowing things down by adding some keywords related to your problem, e.g. mac/ubuntu/windows, git/java/vim, or eclipse/intellij/atom.

+**Q**: I have not found any help online and I don't think anyone has encoutnered this problem before.
+What else can I do? <br />
+**A**: Try a few variations on your search engine query, such as rephrasing your issue or pasting a different part of the error message.
+If you still cannot find any help, post on the forum, giving a detailed description of the problem and showing the steps to reproduce your issue.